oasdflkjo/react-firebase-chat/README.md

 create auth.js
 add auth info from firebase website to that file

+never make your auth token open to the internet

 used this in firebase config for test reasons
+TODO read more about firebase rules
 ```
 // Allow read/write access to all users under any conditions
 // Warning: **NEVER** use this rule set in production; it allows